-- Initiated 12 inquiries. - 6 closed due to lack of legal sufficiency - 3 had legal sufficiency to become self-initiated complaints - o 3 still pending - Closed 2 inquiries from 2021 due to lack of legal sufficiency. - Investigated 3 sworn complaints. - 1 administratively dismissed for lack of legal sufficiency - 1 dismissed with the issuance of a Letter of Instruction - 1 dismissed with finding of no probable cause - Investigated 3 self-initiated complaints. - 1 probable cause found; final hearing will be in 2023 - 2 investigations still pending - Reviewed 237 gift disclosure forms. - Average number of days to complete routine inquiries: 40 days. - Average number of days to complete routine complaints: 29 days. - Average number of days to complete complex complaints: 13 days.
+- Initiated 15 inquiries. - 6 were closed due to lack of legal sufficiency. - o 6 had legal sufficiency to become self-initiated complaints. - 3 are still ongoing. - Completed 2 ongoing inquiries from 2022. - 1 had legal sufficiency to become a self-initiated complaint. - 1 was closed due to lack of legal sufficiency. - Investigated 27 sworn complaints. - 23 were administratively dismissed for lack of legal sufficiency. - 1 is still ongoing. - 3 were dismissed with a finding of no probable cause. - Investigated 7 self-initiated complaints (were originally inquiries). - 1 was resolved by a Letter of Reprimand being issued. - 2 were resolved by a Letter of Instruction being issued. - 3 are still ongoing. - 1 was dismissed for not being in the public interest to proceed further. - Investigated 1 self-initiated complaint from 2022. - Probable cause was found and the case is set for a final hearing in 2024. - Reviewed 1,072 gift disclosure forms. - Reviewed 100 voting conflict forms. - Average number of days to complete routine inquiries: 49 days. - Average number of days to complete routine complaints: 25 days.